Skip to main content

 Common IM Sites

 Deltoid (upper arm).
-The fleshy part of the outer shoulder.
-Good for small volumes (under 1ml).
-Easy to access.
+The fleshy part of the outer shoulder is suitable for small volumes, under 1ml, and is easy to access.

 Vastus lateralis (outer thigh).
-The outer middle third of the thigh.
-Accommodates larger volumes.
-Easy to self-administer.
+The outer middle third of the thigh accommodates larger volumes and is straightforward to self-administer.

 Ventrogluteal (hip).
-The side of the hip.
-Preferred by many clinicians for its large muscle mass and low nerve density.
-Harder to self-administer without practice.
+The side of the hip is preferred by many clinicians for its large muscle mass and low nerve density, though it is more difficult to self-administer without practice.

 IM Peptides

-Few peptides require intramuscular injection.
-Some can be given via either route:
+Few peptides require intramuscular injection, and some may be given by either route:

 • Selank - SubQ or intranasal (IM also used)